mbmcmullen27/effective-c/README.md

     - `foo` is declared with explicit external linkage.
     - `j` has no linkage because it is a parameter.

-    - (192) within the source file all declarations that are implementation details should be explicitly declared static to keep them private, accesible to just that source file.
+    - (192) within the source file all declarations that are implementation details should be explicitly declared static to keep them private, accessible to just that source file.

 - in the prime test example function definition `static unsigned long long *convert_command_line_args(int argc, const char *argv[], size_t *num_args)` causes a compile error
     ```sh